 This situation can occur when a merchant accidentally enters and processes multiple identical transactions without voiding any of them, or when an unethical merchant fraudulently processes multiple transactions on a cardholder’s account without their authorization.

-This reason code is intended for use in situations involving merchant fraud or merchant error.
 When a merchant processes multiple transactions based on a single authorized purchase, whether out of intent to defraud the cardholder or due to some error, the cardholder can dispute the duplicate transactions under this reason code.